clirdlf/ndsa.org/conference/conference.md

 **Past Meetings:** An archive of _Digital Preservation_ meetings from 2011-2021 can be found on the [Past Digital Preservation Conference](/conference/digital-preservation/past/) page.

+## Registration & Logistics
+Please see the [DLF Forum's page on registration,](https://forum2022.diglib.org/registration/) for more information on registration and the cost of attendance.

 ## Questions?
 Feel free to reach out to ndsa-digipres@lists.clir.org and someone will get back to you as soon as possible.